Sri Lanka To Ration Fuel By Issuing Token Numbers Amid Severe Shortage - UrduPoint

 Sri Lanka To Ration Fuel By Issuing Token Numbers Amid Severe Shortage

-COLOMBO, (UrduPoint / Pakistan Point News - 26th Jun, 2022 ) :-- Sri Lanka's Minister of Power and Energy Kanchana Wijesekera said on Sunday that fuel filling stations across the country will issue tokens for consumers from Monday as only limited stocks of fuel were available.
+COLOMBO, (UrduPoint / Pakistan Point News - 27th Jun, 2022 ) :-- Sri Lanka's Minister of Power and Energy Kanchana Wijesekera said on Sunday that fuel filling stations across the country will issue tokens for consumers as only limited stocks of fuel were available.

 Speaking to journalists in Colombo, Wijesekera said that the assistance of the Sri Lankan army and police had been sought and token numbers would be given to the public to fill petrol and diesel as only limited quantities were available.